AlexG-4W/AlexG-4W.github.io/README.md

 ## 👨‍💻 About

 This repository contains the source code for my personal portfolio website.
-As an **Electrical & Electronics Engineer & Software Developer**, I focus on bridging the gap between hardware and software.
+As an **Electrical & Electronics Engineer**, I focus on bridging the gap between hardware and software.
 My expertise spans Python development, PCB diagnostics, and industrial automation.
 This portfolio serves as a central hub for my open-source contributions and technical projects.

 ## ⚙️ Under the Hood (Technical Details)